mmenickelly/sampounders/README.md

 functions, where the X is integers 1:6.
 For the paper, we ran all integer macro_seeds 1:30.

-This will generate a lot of mat files and put them into a results/ directory within the tests/ directory.
+This will generate a lot of .mat files and put them into a results/ directory within the tests/ directory.

 You should then run